Asymmetry and structural information in preferential attachment graphs: Results on the Degree Sequence

+The first result, which specializes Lemma~4 of \cite{BollobasRiordan2004}, gives an upper bound on the probability that two given vertices are adjacent. \begin{lemma} Let $w < v$.
+Then the probability that $v$ is adjacent to $w$ is bounded above by $\frac{Cm}{\sqrt{vw}}$.
+In particular, each two vertices $v, w \geq \epsilon n$ are adjacent with probability smaller than $\frac{Cm}{\epsilon n}$. \end{lemma}

-Recall that for $t>s$, the expectation of $\deg_t(s)$ is $O(\sqrt{t/s})$.
-We first state a simple tail bound to the right of this expectation, which may be found in \cite{FriezeKaronski} (it also is a corollary of Lemma~\ref{DegreeProbBoundLemma}): \begin{lemma}[Right tail bound for a vertex degree at a specific time] Let $r < t$.
+It is known that for $t>s$, the expectation of $\deg_t(s)$ is $O(\sqrt{t/s})$ (see \cite{hofstad}, Theorem 8.2).
+We first state a simple tail bound to the right of this expectation, which may be found in \cite{FriezeKaronski}, Lemma 17.2: \begin{lemma}[Right tail bound for a vertex degree at a specific time] Let $r < t$.
 Then

 for any constant $A>0$ and any $t$. \end{lemma}